WordlessMeteor/LoL-Dragon-Change/README.md

 		- Each run of this program supports summarizing and saving the translation data resources of a language.
 Multiple runs can gather the translation of multiple languages into one file.
 		- Since this program is only intended to correct the terms, the involved data resources are only used for program development, instead of the release.
 So, it's highly recommended that users run this program in the cloned repository folder, instead of the folder extracted from compressed files in Release.
 	- To let user **understand the structure of the large dataframes**, a workbook `Customized Program Main Dataframe Structure.xlsx` is added in the home directory to illustrate how the dataframes are organized.
-		- The following is the illustration on the structure of `recent_LoLPlayers_df` in Customized Program 11, to explain some settings, which will not be repeated in the later explanation:
+		- The following is the illustration on the structure of `recent_LoLPlayers_df` in Customized Programs 11 and 16, to explain some settings, which will not be repeated in the later explanation:
-			- There're 5 columns in the sheet `11 - recent_LoLPlayers_header`, and the first 3 columns are the **main data area**.
+			- There're 6 columns in the sheet `11 - recent_LoLPlayers_header`, and the first 3 columns are the **main data area**.
 				- `Index` represents the index of the keys of the dictionary variable `LoLGame_info_data`.
 				- `Key` represents the keys of the dictionary variable `LoLGame_info_data`.
 				- `Value` represents the values of the dictionary variable `LoLGame_info_data`.
 				- `DirectlyImport?` represents whether to analyze the data to be transformed from LCU API into the dataframe.
 A tick means reference without any change.
 				- `OutputOrder` represents the order to arrange the data when they're output into a worksheet.
+				- `DisplayOrder` represents the order to arrange the data when they're displayed in a webpage.
+Only the header sheets whose corresponding tables are to be displayed in a webpage have this column.
-			- 5 colors are used to divide the main data area in this sheet.
+			- 7 colors are used to divide the main data area in this sheet.
-				- Data in the green area mean `Key` is the direct index of the variable `LoLGame_info`.
+				- Data in the light green area mean `Key` is the direct index of the variable `LoLGame_info`.
-				- Data in the orange area mean `Key` is the index of `LoLGame_info["participantIdentities"][participantId]`.
+				- Data in the blue area mean `Key` is the index of `LoLGame_info["participantIdentities"][participantId]`.
-				- Data in the blue area mean `Key` is the index of `LoLGame_info["participants"][participantId]`.
+				- Data in the green area mean `Key` is the index of `LoLGame_info["participants"][participantId]`.
+				- Data in the purple area mean `Key` comes from `LoLGame_info["teams"][teamId]["bans"]`.
+				- Data in the yellow area mean `Key` is the direct index of `LoLGame_info["participants"][participantId]["timeline"]`.
 				- Data in the yellow area mean `Key` is the index of `LoLGame_info["participants"][participantId]["stats"]`.
-				- Data in the purple area mean `Key` doesn't serve as the index of any variables of LCU API.
+				- Data in the pink area mean `Key` doesn't serve as the index of any variables of LCU API.
 					- Currently, the purple area only contains `ally?`, a judgement whether the queried player is an ally of the main player.
 In the exported sheet, a tick means the queried player is the ally of the main player.
 			- Some keys are colored white.
 These keys don't belong to the indices of any variable in LCU API, but actually come from them.
 For example, `ornament` never occurs in the json object of the game information, but actually originates from `LoLGame_info["participants"][participantId]["stats]` and corresponds to the key `"item6"`.
-			- <b>To obtain the statistics display order lists, all needed is to arrange the table acoording to the ascending order of `OutputOrder` and to copy the cells in `Index` column.</b>
+			- <b>To obtain the output/display order lists, users need only arrange the table according to the ascending order of `OutputOrder` or `DisplayOrder` and then copy the cells in `Index` column.</b>
 		- `LoLChampions_df` in Customized Program 04:
 			- 6 colors are used to divide the main data area in the sheet `04 - LoLChampions_header (LCU)`:
 				- Data not filled with any color mean `Key` is the direct index of `LoLChampions[championId]`.